Malta marks 5 years since journalist killed, seeks justice

 A self-confessed middleman, taxi driver Melvin Theuma, was granted a presidential pardon in 2019 in exchange for testimony.

-After the Mass, Sunday’s daylong commemoration also included a silent gathering at the site of the bombing attended by Caruana’s family members, Metsola and civil society activists.
+Afterward, activists, family members and Metula presided over a silent gathering at the site of the bombing.
 They planted a banner reading “Justice” in the ground alongside a big poster of the journalist’s face and lay flowers in the shape of the number five.
-They were joined by Maria Falcone, whose brother Giovanni, his wife and three bodyguards were killed by a bomb planted on a Sicilian highway on May 23, 1992.
+They were joined by Maria Falcone, whose brother Giovanni and his wife, as well as three bodyguards were killed by a bomb planted on a Sicilian highway on May 23, 1992.

-Becky D’Ugo, an activist with Repubblika civil society movement, read excerpts of Caruana Galizia’s articles at the site that referred to Malta being in a “terrible mess.”
+Falcone later thanked the crowd at the vigil for coming out in such big numbers, saying their presence showed that Caruana Galizia’s murder would not be in vain.

-“’Crisis does not begin to describe it,’” she read at the bombing site. “‘Put simply, if Muscat and his henchmen survived this, Malta will not.’”
+She urged Maltese to keep it up, saying Italy had paid the price in dead because of its dreadful history of organized crime.
+“I want you to take our society as an example to understand what a tremendous evil the Mafia is, and the even bigger evil that is the relationship and the agreement between the Mafia and politics,” she said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.